Skip to main content

 Dr. James M. Brown’s research is aimed at trying to understand how we organize, perceive, and attend to our visual world.
 The general research approach could be described as a combination of cognitive psychophysics and visual neuroscience.
 Psychophysical methods are used to explore the relationship between the physical stimulus and what is perceived (i.e., cognitive psychophysics) while at the same time seeking to understand these perceptual experiences based on current knowledge about the neural machinery of the visual brain (i.e., visual neuroscience).
 An example of this approach includes recent studies of figure-ground perception from the perspective of activity within and between the dorsal and ventral visual streams.
 Other examples of topics of study include illusions, objects, and scenes.
 Recent collaborative research has expanded this approach to eye movement behavior.

-Laboratory: Visual Perception Laboratory
+Visual Perception Laboratory

 Dr. Brett Clementz has two general goals.
 The first is to understand how accurate sensory processing is maintained within the context of changing environmental circumstances.
 The second is to understand neurobiological distinctions between different subgroups of brain diseases called the psychoses (defined clinically by the presence of hallucinations, delusions, and cognitive distrubance), which have demonstrated, for the majority of cases to have a substantial genetic diathesis.
 For Dr. Clementz, the first goal, which often involves the study of the healthy brain, informs the second goal of understanding deviations in brain functions associated with manifestation of psychosis in order to facilitate improved diagnosis and treatment of severe psychiatric disorders.
 The methodological core of Dr. Clementz’ research involves use of simple and complex behavioral paradigms combined with use of neuroimaging technologies including electroencephalography (EEG), magnetoencephalography (MEG), and structural and functional magnetic resonance imaging (MRI).
 He uses sophisticated approaches to analyzing data collected with these technologies and is known for developing innovative analysis techniques.
 He and Dr. McDowell co-direct the Clinical and Cognitive Neuroscience Laboratory.

-Laboratory: Clinical and Cognitive Neuroscience Laboratory
+Clinical and Cognitive Neuroscience Laboratory (CCNL)

 Dr. Brian Haas is focused on understanding individual differences in social and affective functioning in humans by using a multi-modal approach.
 He is interested in understanding the pathways in the brain, social behavior and culture.
 In his laboratory, a multi-modal approach is used that includes genetics, brain-imaging, personality assessment, social-behavioral experiments and cultural assessments.
 The primary objective of this research is to better understand the factors contributing to, and associated with, individual differences in the way people think and process their social world.